MPLS – Fast Reroute (FRR) and TI-LFA

 With link protection enabled, the router will dynamically compute a backup path in the event of a link failure.
 This is particularly useful in networks where link reliability is a primary concern.

-MPLS – Fast ReRoute with Node Protection
+MPLS – Fast Reroute with Node Protection

 Node Protection provides protection against router failures, not just link failures.
 In this scenario, traffic will be redirected around the entire failed node rather than just a single link.